 Bootstrap analyses show that CS quantile + ComBat confers high reproducibility

-To evaluate the reproducibility of each batch effect removal method, we conducted bootstrapping and Jaccard scoring on each dataset treated with a BERM.
+To evaluate the overall reproducibility of batch effect removal method on total combined data, we conducted bootstrapping and Jaccard scoring on each dataset treated with a BERM.
 Bootstrapping was done by resampling samples in the dataset 1000 times followed by carrying out gene-wise T-test between classes to obtain a binary matrix of significance.
 We then determined how similar a bootstrap is to another by calculating the Jaccard score.
 A higher Jaccard score indicates that there is greater fidelity between two bootstraps in reporting if a certain gene is significant.
 When many higher Jaccard scores are obtained, the variation in the dataset is predominantly influenced by class effect, rather than idiosyncratic noise such as batch effect.